How to configure your DNS to display your SiteManager website.

 In this article

-Each domain name comes with DNS data or DNS records, to make sure that all web and mail traffic is sent to the correct servers.
+Each domain name comes with DNS data or DNS records, to make sure that all web and mail traffic are sent to the correct servers.

 Take in mind it can take some time before any DNS changes take effect.
-For an A-record or CNAME it could easily take up to 4 hours.
-Always be careful with deleting already existing records, if you're not 100% sure contact your hosting support.
+For an A-record or CNAME it could easily take up to 24 hours.